A Revolution in Science: the Eclipse Expeditions of 1919: The Bending of Light: From Principles to Principe

 But this isn't quite where we take up the story of the famous eclipse expeditions of 1919.
 There is a twist in the tale.
 In 1915, with the full general theory of relativity in hand, Einstein returned to the light-bending problem.
 And he soon realised that in 1911 he had made a mistake.
 The correct answer was not the same as the Newtonian result, but twice as large.

 What had happened was that Einstein had neglected to include all effects of curved space in the earlier calculation.
 The origin of the factor two is quite straightforward when one looks at how a Newtonian gravitational potential distorts the metric of space-time.
-In flat space (which holds for special relativity), the infinitesimal in four dimensional space-time $ds$ is related to time intervals $dt$ and distance intervals $dl$ via
+In flat space (which holds for special relativity), and using spherical coordinates, the infinitesimal interval in four dimensional space-time $ds$ is determined by the relationship

-light rays follow paths in space-time defined by $ds^2=0$ which are straight in this case. of course, the point about the general theory is that light rays are no longer straight.
-In fact, around a spherical distribution of mass $M$ the metric changes to that, in the weak field limit, it becomes
+where $dt$ is the time interval, $dr$ is the radial distance and $d\Omega$ represents the element of solid angle.
+This is just a relativistic version of Pythagoras' Theorem written in strange coordinates.
+Light rays follow paths in space-time defined by $ds^2=0$ which are straight lines in the absence of gravity, which is the case in special relativity.
+In general relativity, the theory is that light rays are no longer straight.
+In fact, around a spherical distribution of mass $M$ the metric changes so that, in the weak field limit, it becomes

-Since the corrections of order $GM/rc^2$ are small, one can solve the equation $ds^2=0$ by expanding each bracket in a power series.
-Einstein's original calculation had included only the first term.
-The second, which arises from the space curvature, doubles the net deflection.
-The angular deflection predicted by Einstein's equations is therefore
+Since the corrections of order $GM/rc^2$ are small, as they are in this case, one can solve the equation $ds^2=0$ by expanding each bracket in a power series and keeping only the first term.
+In the weak field limit, the angular deflection predicted by Einstein's equations is

 which yields 1.74 arc seconds for $M=M_\odot$ and $r=R_\odot$, compared to the 0.87 arc seconds obtained using Newtonian theory.
 Not only is this easier to measure, being larger, but it also offers the possibility of a definitive test of the theory since it differs from the Newtonian value.